finanalyst/collection-plugin-development/README.md

 , camelia( %( :name<new-camelia>, :auth<raku-dev>, ) ) > then a link (copy) is made between `html/new-camelia_auth_raku-dev__ver_2` and `Website/plugins/camelia`

-	*  Note how the auth must be given for a renaming if there is not a `finanalyst` version of the plugin
+	*  Note how the auth must be given for a renaming if there is not a `collection` version of the plugin

 # Currently
 The 'clean' directory structure is

 *  raku-collection-plugins/ # the root of the module

-	*  lib/html/plugins # location of plugin data
+	*  lib/plugins/html # location of plugin data

 	*  resources/ # a directory for the Module